-Derek Schuurman has travelled extensively throughout Africa and here he answers questions about travel in Sierra Leone.
+Helen Kennedy has travelled extensively throughout Africa (including Sierra Leone) and here she answers questions about travel in Sierra Leone.
 Our Frequently Asked Questions pages are intended to help you decide if a particular destination is right for you.
-The West Africa team is always keen to chat so if you’d like to find out more, you can email or ring for firsthand advice.
+Our team is always keen to chat so if you’d like to find out more, you can email or ring for firsthand advice.

 Why visit Sierra Leone?

 I think Sierra Leone is one of West Africa's most enticing holiday destinations and a trip here is an exciting journey into undiscovered Africa... and you won't find that many of your friends will have been there!
-The people are incredibly friendly and you will find 400 kilometres of stunning and virtually deserted white sand beaches and a fascinating heritage entwined with the abolition of slavery.
+The people are incredibly friendly and you will find 400 kilometres of often lovely and virtually deserted white sand beaches and a fascinating heritage entwined with the abolition of slavery.
 Inland, the country is covered with the lush forests, containing some of highest concentrations of primates and birds in the world.
 Overall, the wildlife is fascinating and for seasoned Africa travellers, the Upper Guinea Forest ecoystem offers something refreshingly new and very different.

 How do we get there?